Walego vs Clay: skip the stack, get the meetings

 Clay is where your data is built.
 Walego is where your pipeline is worked.

 Clay's real advantage is data convenience, out of the box.
 100+ pre-integrated providers, waterfalls you configure in a few clicks, and an AI research agent that scrapes and reasons over almost any public source.
-If you want a rich enrichment setup running in an afternoon without wiring anything up, Clay is excellent at it.
-Its March 2026 update also cut data-credit costs sharply and dropped failed-lookup charges, taking the sting out of its most common complaint.
+If you want a rich enrichment setup running in an afternoon without wiring anything up, that is what the bill covers.
+It is convenience — and convenience is the whole product.

 It's worth being precise about what that advantage is, though, because it's often oversold.
 Every enrichment source is, in the end, an API.
 Clay's edge is that it has pre-wired 100+ of them behind one clean interface — not that it holds data you couldn't otherwise reach.
 Walego connects the providers you want too, with the same waterfall logic, against the sources that matter to your market.
 Clay saves you the plumbing; it doesn't own the water.